 Do All Medical Malpractice Cases Require Expert Witnesses?

 The answer to this question is not clear-cut, and it could depend on what state a medical malpractice case is being tried in.
 There are some states where a medical malpractice case is not able to commence without the involvement of an expert witness.
 In such a situation, written testimony is usually offered by an expert witness that asserts the likelihood of a malpractice situation.
-Then, in other cases, there are sometimes medical experts who are impaneled with the task of reviewing a case prior to the lawsuit moving forward.
+Then, in other cases, there are sometimes medical professionals who are impaneled with the task of reviewing a case prior to the lawsuit moving forward.

 What is Addressed in a Medical Expert’s Testimony?